-Please note, the NDEB website refers to Written Examination and OSCE examinations.
+Please note, the NDEB website also refers to Written Examination and OSCE examinations.
 These examinations are only required if you want to be certified for registration and to practise in Canada.

 If you decide to enter the NZDREX pathway by enrolling in the NDEB equivalency process you do not need to advise us or complete any application forms with us.